-- 3.5.1.
-From March to May 2016, the only area being utilized by Chinese White Dolphins was to the north and southwest of Lung Kwu Chau (Figures 4a and 4b).
-All grids near HKLR03/HKBCF reclamation sites as well as HKLR09/ TMCLKL alignments did not record any presence of dolphins at all during on-effort search in the present quarterly period (Figure 4b). - 3.5.2.
-It should be emphasized though that the amount of survey effort collected in each grid during the three-month period was fairly low (6-12 units of survey effort for most grids), and therefore the habitat use pattern derived from the three-month dataset should be treated with caution.
-A more complete picture of dolphin habitat use pattern should be examined when more survey effort for each grid will be collected throughout the impact phase monitoring programme. - 3.5.3.
+- 3.5.3.
 When compared with the habitat use patterns during the baseline period, dolphin usage in NEL and NWL has drastically diminished in both areas during the present impact monitoring period (Figure 5).
 During the baseline period, many grids between Siu Mo To and Shum Shui Kok in NEL recorded moderately high to high dolphin densities, which was in stark contrast to the complete absence of dolphins there during the present impact phase period (Figure 5). - 3.5.4.
 The density patterns were also very different in NWL between the baseline and impact phase monitoring periods, with higher dolphin usage throughout the area, especially around Sha Chau, near Black Point, to the west of the airport, as well as between Pillar Point and airport platform during the baseline period.
-In contrast, the only area with moderate to high dolphin densities was restricted to the waters near Lung Kwu Chau during the present impact phase period (Figure 5).
+In contrast, the only areas with moderate to high dolphin densities were restricted to the waters near Sha Chau and Lung Kwu Chau during the present impact phase period (Figure 5).